 Maintenance on Paducah Site vehicles, mobile equipment, tow tractors, forklifts, etc., is performed at the C-750 Garage, C-724 Carpenter Shop, and the C-360 Annex.
+The garage activities at the C-360 Annex are currently being relocated to the C-720 building.
 Used fluids (e.g., used oil, coolant, etc.) are placed into storage containers for recycling and/or disposal at off-site facilities.
 In the C-750 Garage, debris (e.g., dirt and grass) is removed from Paducah Site vehicles and mowers (i.e., equipment) with water prior to performing maintenance.

 Garage Area BMPs.
 Rinse water generated inside the C-750 Garage either collects in the wash bay pit, enters floor drain that feed to the C-615 Sewage Disposal Plant or flows to Outfall 008 through storm-water drains.
 Small spills of oil and grease are controlled using an oil sorbent and good housekeeping practices.
 The majority of work performed at garage areas is done in enclosed facilities.
+Floor drain covers and other control measures, such as pads and socks, may be used if the potential exists for discharge to the storm-water system.
 When it becomes necessary to do work outside, various absorbents, such as pads and socks, will be readily available.
 Oil and grease used outside are placed inside the facilities at the end of each day and in the event of rain.